Pakistan To Approach All Intl Fora To Force India End Curfew In Kashmir: Dr Firdous Ashiq Awan - UrduPoint

 Dr Firdous said the cabinet also discussed the issue of Gas Infrastructure Development Cess (GIDC).
 The prime minister, she said, expressed his displeasure over a campaign to malign the government, which had taken concrete steps to root out corruption and ensure merit in the country.

-He directed that the media should be again given a briefing regrading the GIDC as unfortunately it had not properly highlighted the government's point of view.
+He directed that the media should be again given a briefing regrading the GIDC as unfortunately it had not properly highlighted the government's point of view, she added.

+The prime minister, she said, noted that at present hospital waste was not properly disposed of and directed that a national policy on its disposal should be prepared in consultation with the provinces.

+Dr Firdous said the Ministry of Information and Broadcasting presented a proposal to set up information and learning centers at press clubs, which would help disseminate information at the grassroots level.
+This initiative would on the one hand facilitate the media persons and on the other it would provide an opportunity to the youth to get information at their doorstep.